awsdocs/aws-deeplens-user-guide/doc_source/deeplens-train-model.md

 Each step is numbered in a fashion such as `In [1]:`\.
 While the block is executing, that changes to `In [*]:`\.
 When the block finishes executing it returns to `In [1]:`\.
 Do not move on to the next code block while the current block is still running\.

 1. After you finish editing the model, return to the Amazon S3 console, choose your bucket name, choose the `test` folder, and then verify that the following artifacts of the edited model are stored in your S3 bucket's test folder\.
    + Hotdog\_or\_not\_model\-0000\.params
    + Hotdog\_or\_not\_model\-symbol\.json

 ## Step 4: Optimize the Model<a name="optimize-model"></a>

 Now that you have a trained mxNet model there is one final step that is required before you run the model on the AWS DeepLens’s GPU\.
 The trained mxNet model does not come in a computationally optimized format\.
 If we deploy the model in the original format it will run on the CPU via mxNet at sub optimal speed\.
 In order to run the model at optimal speed on the GPU we need to perform model optimization\.
-For instructions on how to optimize your MXNet model, see [Optimizing a Custom Model](deeplens-optimize-model.md)\.
+For instructions on how to optimize your MXNet model, see [Optimize a Custom Model](deeplens-optimize-model.md)\.

 ## Step 5: Import the Model<a name="import-model"></a>